An Optimal Switching Approach for Bird Migration: Numerical Methods

-as the switching region from regime $i$ to regime $j$.
-With these notations, Proposition \ref{os} shows that the optimal strategy for an individual bird can be fully characterized by \eqref{e.4.11} and \eqref{e.4.12}.
-To numerically demonstrate this, we follow these steps: First, applying the numerical methods described in sub-section \ref{pi}, we get the value functions $V_i(t,x)$ for any fixed initial state $(t,x,i)$.
-Then, we compare $V_i(t,x)$ for different regimes $i$ by taking switching cost $h_{ij}$ (switching cost from regime i to regime j) into consideration to draw the switching regions and continuing regions.
+We also denote the closed set representing the switching region from regime $i$ to regime $j$ by $\mathcal{S}_{ij}$:

+With these notations, Proposition \ref{os} shows that the diffusion process for an individual adopting the optimal switching strategy can be fully characterized by a controlled diffusion process where an individual switch between different diffusion processes according to its physical location $(t,x)$ and its current state $i$, as given by \eqref{e.4.11} and \eqref{e.4.12}.
+To numerically demonstrate this, we follow the following steps: \begin{itemize} \item First, applying the numerical methods described in sub-section \ref{pi}, we obtain the value functions $V_i(t,x)$ for any fixed initial condition $(t,x,i)$. \item Then, we compare $V_i(t,x)$ for different regimes $i$ by taking switching cost $h_{ij}$ (cost of switching from regime i to regime j) into consideration to draw the switching regions and continuing regions. \end{itemize}